jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-13-kafka-development-with-docker-part-10/index.md

 ## Kafka Cluster Update

 I was planning to keep the Zookeeper node as simple as possible because the focus is discussing client authentication.
 Without enabling authentication in the Zookeeper node, however, I encountered an error that indicates *SASL authentication failed using login context 'Client'*.
 Therefore, I had to enable authentication and specify user credentials.
-Those credentials will be referred in the *Client* context of the [Java Authentication and Authorization Service(JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) configuration file (*kafka_jaas.conf*).
+The credentials will be referred in the *Client* context of the [Java Authentication and Authorization Service(JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) configuration file (*kafka_jaas.conf*).
 The details about the configuration file can be found below.

-When it comes to Kafka brokers, we should add the *SASL_SSL* listener to the broker configuration and the port 9094 is reserved for it.
+When it comes to Kafka broker configurations, we should add the *SASL_SSL* listener to the broker configuration and the port 9094 is reserved for it.
 Both the Keystore and Truststore files are specified in the broker configuration for *SSL*.
 The former is to send the broker certificate to clients while the latter is necessary because a Kafka broker can be a client of other brokers.
 While *SASL* supports multiple mechanisms, we enabled the [*Salted Challenge Response Authentication Mechanism (SCRAM)*](https://en.wikipedia.org/wiki/Salted_Challenge_Response_Authentication_Mechanism) by specifying *SCRAM-SHA-256* in the following environment variables.
 - *KAFKA_CFG_SASL_ENABLED_MECHANISMS*
 - *KAFKA_CFG_SASL_MECHANISM_INTER_BROKER_PROTOCOL*.